CiscoDevNet/Opendaylight-BGP-Pathman-apps/dCloud/README.md

 ![](media/image5.png)
 Figure 1 dCloud data center selection screen

 Once connected to [dCloud](http://dcloud.cisco.com), you will see the content overview.
-From there, select Service Provider, and locate the [OpenDayLight Beryllium SR2 with Apps with 8 nodes v1.](https://dcloud-cms.cisco.com/demo/opendaylight-beryllium-sr2-with-apps-with-8-nodes-v1) demo.
+From there, select Service Provider, and locate the [OpenDayLight Boron SR4 with Apps with 8 nodes v1.](https://dcloud-cms.cisco.com/demo/odl-boron-sr4-apps-8n-v1) demo.

 Note that any newer ODL demo should work fine as well.